university-of-york/uoy-design-patterns/src/pages/102-navigation.md

     <li class="c-structural-nav__item"><a class="c-structural-nav__link" href="#">International</a></li>
   </ul>
 </nav>
+-->

 ## Utility navigation

 **Utility navigation** is links that aren't directly related to page content, but are important for general site navigation.
 This includes _Jobs_, _Staff_, _Current students_ and the _Search_ functionality.
-These are kept in a sitewide top banner.
+These are kept in a top banner on the homepage but hidden elsewhere.
+THey also appear in the footer.

 <nav class="c-utility-nav">
   <ul class="c-utility-nav__list">